My Bacon & Spinach Quiche is one of my most popular recipes for so many reasons - it's fast, easy and ALWAYS a crowd pleaser!

 Now I have to say, while most quiches use a short crust pastry I use a ready made puff pastry and I've never had any complaints - I also like the little flaky crispy pastry you get on the edges when using puff pastry.

 The secret to getting a fantastic flavor in this quiche is good quality CHEESE - cheddar, Edam, sharp cheddar and lightly smoked cheese all work really well.
-You don't want to go for cheese that is light in flavor, like say, mozzarella, as it simply doesn't have the flavor or salt you need for the quiche flavor to really come out.
+You don't want to go for cheese that is light in flavor, like say, mozzarella, as it simply doesn't have the depth you need for the quiche flavor to really come out, nor do you want a heavily salted/smoked cheese that will overpower the dish

-Also if you remember this simple ratio of 1/4 cup milk to one egg, with a pinch of salt and a good few grinds of pepper you can never really go wrong with the custard.
-This is important if your custard happens to fall short for whatever reason - you want the custard to JUST cover all the cheese.
-So if I need to I just whisk together 1 egg and a 1/4 cup milk, a shake of salt and pepper and top up my custard.
+An easy custard ratio is 1/4 cup milk to one egg, with a pinch of salt and a good few grinds of pepper.
+This is important if your custard happens to fall short for whatever reason - you want the custard to JUST cover all the mixture.
+So if I need more custard for any reason, I just whisk together 1 egg and a 1/4 cup milk, a shake of salt and pepper and top up my custard until satisfied

 If you happen to feel you have too much custard for whatever reason, just add a bit more grated cheese to "thicken" it up.
 This is quite a forgiving recipe and allows for easy adjusting.